emberjs/rfcs/text/0000-load-relationships-without-data.md

 2. > where the relationship should be populated by fetching a URL, but the URL is derived from information contained in the record, rather than being provided in the payload, hypermedia-style. - @tomdale

-   This is basically true for the previous example, but the only state that is derived from the record is the id.
+   This is basically true for the previous example, but the only state derived from the record is the id.

    In an application I work on, we have a model that represents a report query.
 The same query parameters can be used to query many different reports.
 Each report is a relationship on the query model.
 We use the appropriate attributes on the query model in the query params for each relationship url.

-3. Building on the previous example, sometimes you want to load relationships for branch new records that haven't been persisted to the server
+3. Building on the previous example, sometimes you want to load relationships for brand new records that haven't been persisted to the server

    In order to get the previous example with the query model to work, the query is saved to the server so that the response gets normalized through the serializer, which can then inject `relationships.links.related`.